Customs regulations in Sweden

 Åland is outside the EU’s fiscal territory, and is therefore exempt from EU tax regulations.
 When you move between Sweden and Åland, the same regulations apply as when you move between Sweden and a country outside the EU.

-When you move to Sweden from a country outside the EU, and want customs exemption for your personal property (flyttsakstullfrihet) or freedom from customs and VAT, you must be intending to live in Sweden for at least one year.
+When you move to Sweden from a country outside the EU, and want customs exemption for your personal property (flyttsakstullfrihet) or freedom from customs and VAT, it is a requirement that you must be intending to live in Sweden for at least one year.

-The regulations vary, depending on whether you are moving to Sweden, returning to Sweden, or if you are moving because of marriage or to study.
-You can read all the regulations on the webside of the Swedish Customs.
+The regulations vary, depending on whether you are moving or returning to Sweden, or whether you are moving because of marriage or to study.
+You can read the regulations on the webside of the Swedish Customs (Tullverket).

 Swedish Customs regulations when you shop online or buy goods abroad

-When you buy goods online from another country, the applicable regulations vary, depending on what you order and from which country the goods are coming.
+When you buy goods online from another country, the customs regulations and taxes depend on what you order and the country from which you order.
 On the Swedish Customs website, you can find information about online shopping in and outside the EU.

 NB!
 If you have questions regarding the processing of a specific case or application, or other personal matters, please contact the relevant authority directly.